nileane/TangerineUI-for-Mastodon/README.md

 ```

 3. **Add Tangerine UI to `themes.yml`**.
-To make Tangerine UI available in your users's settings, you need to add a new line to [`config/themes.yml`](https://github.com/mastodon/mastodon/blob/main/config/themes.yml).
-Here we're adding 3 new lines, one for Tangerine UI, a 2nd one for the purple variant, and a 3rd one for the Cherry variant:
+To make Tangerine UI available in your users' settings, you need to add a new line to [`config/themes.yml`](https://github.com/mastodon/mastodon/blob/main/config/themes.yml).
+Here, we're adding 4 new lines, one for each variant:

 ```yml
 default: styles/application.scss